rwth-acis/Social-Bot-Framework/README.md

 When creating chatbots you will also need to provide a [Rasa server](https://github.com/RasaHQ/rasa.git) hosting an NLU Model.
 You can also use the "NLU Model Training Helper" to create your own NLU Model and upload that model by adjusting the "SBFManager Endpoint" and "Rasa NLU Endpoint" accordingly.

+To find out how to model bots, you can check the [SBF wiki](https://github.com/rwth-acis/Social-Bot-Framework/wiki).

 ## References